silogen/kaiwo/README.md

 ## Description

-**Kaiwo** is a Kubernetes-native tool designed to optimize GPU resource utilization for AI workloads.
+**Kaiwo** (pronunciation *"ky-voh"*) is a Kubernetes-native tool designed to optimize GPU resource utilization for AI workloads.
 The project is built primarily for AMD GPUs.
 Built on top of **Ray** and **Kueue** , Kaiwo minimizes GPU idleness and increases resource efficiency through intelligent job queueing, fair sharing of resources, guaranteed quotas and opportunistic batch job scheduling.

 Kaiwo supports a wide range of AI workloads, including distributed multi-node pretraining, fine-tuning, online inference, and batch inference, with seamless integration into Kubernetes environments.